dakinegroup/summertraining2015/report/tasks.md

    For above, UART communication is required, where from serial console, user shall give commands to the remote CPU and fetch status / change the status

-Further extend this to support
+Further extend this to support (optional)

 * Make it four lights and 6 crossings.
 See if your software is scalable.